sagemath/trac_to_gh/Issue 2748.md

 # Issue 2748: Permutation constructor does not accept lists of tuples

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2748

 Original creator: ddrake